 Strange forest and a strange search for a missing woman.

-The while thing is up in the clouds.
+The whole thing is up in the clouds.

-This old dude has the attitude of a teenager, now more than ever.
-But it looks like he’s about to ride straight into the traffic…
+This old dude has the attitude of a teen, but it looks like he’s about to ride into the traffic…

-A harsh landscape (in this case a painting of it) with a couple of horses.
-Pretty much the environment of famous cowboy Wyatt Earp, written in Larry McMurtry’s famous spare style.
+A harsh landscape with a couple of horses, the world of famous cowboy Wyatt Earp.

 What’s the future of book publishing?
 Can you grow a forest for it now?

 There is something large and weird stalking Paris, France.